ziggyt/DAT216/README.md

 # Todo:
--Add in the rest of the categories

--Tooltips
+-Decide which categories to include and add them in

+-Tooltips (Explanations to aid the user, ECO)

 -"Till kassan" button

 -Payment steps layout and functionality

--Favorite star layout and color
+-Favorite-star layout and color (more visible when clicked, maybe lighter color when hovered)

 -iMat logo as home button

 -Back buttons (safe exploration)

+...